 top of page

-The brief era of PPK (imprisoned) and his successor Martín Vizcarra
+The short era of PPK (imprisoned) and his successor Martín Vizcarra (accused)

-The engineer and ex-governor of the province of San Martin gained the Presidency per sheer chance:
+The engineer and former governor of the province of San Martin, Martín Vizcarra, came to the position by chance.

 Bildschirmfoto 2019-04-26 um 12.47.20.pn